- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 - 45 New England Gifts: Local Items You’ll Love (2023/2024) - November 21, 2023

-Maine may not be the first state in the US that comes to mind when you think “beach vacation,” but Maine’s location at the northeastern most tip of the country puts its beaches in a category all their own!
-You’ll find beaches absolutely bursting with amenities and amusements and little hideaway coves that are the perfect place for getting lost in the beauty of this gorgeous coastline.
+Maine may not be the first state in the US that comes to mind when you think “beach vacation,” but being at the northeasternmost tip of the country puts Maine beaches in a category all their own!

 York Beach in York, ME

 This village is home to two absolute must-visit beaches: Long Sands Beach and Short Sands Beach.
 Both offer soft sand just begging to be walked barefoot on and burrowed into, restaurants, restrooms, plenty of paid parking, and a perfect spot to catch the sunrise.

 Long Sands Beach is a little more spacious, with plenty of space for swimming, surfing, volleyball, and laying out catching the rays, but Short Sands Beach is closer to fun shops and other attractions and has a much better view of the Nubble Lighthouse, a stunning Maine lighthouse that cannot be missed.